Differentiable solver for time-dependent deformation problems with contact: Results

 We additionally provide a video showing the intermediate optimization step for all the results in the paper as part of our additional material.

+\paragraph{Statistics} We provide statistics for our experiments in Table \ref{Table:stats}, including the size of the meshes, material model, running time, and memory used.

+We observe that the time to compute the gradients of the objective function is negligible compared to the forward solve time (usually less than 10\%).
+This implies that as long as a physical system can be simulated in PolyFEM, our approach enables optimizing functionals depending on it with a comparable running time per optimization iteration.

+We recall that the gradient computation requires solving one linear system for each time step of the forward simulation.
+For linear problems, the system to solve has the same stiffness matrix and we can thus reuse the factorization.
+For non-linear problems requiring Newton iterations, the forward step requires multiple Netwon steps, while the solve for the gradient is always a single linear system solve.

+An additional acceleration strategy that we employ is noting that the optimization algorithm needs to solve many, often similar, forward simulations.
+We thus initialize, for non-linear problems, the forward solver with the solution at the previous step, which is often a good initialization.

-\paragraph{Color Legend} We use a colorscale from blue to red to indicate von Mises stress, green arrows to indicate Neumann boundary conditions, and black square to indicate nodes that have a Dirichlet boundary condition.
+\paragraph{Color Legend} We use green arrows to indicate Neumann boundary conditions, and black squares to indicate nodes that have a Dirichlet boundary condition.
 To reduce clutter, we use a uniform gray to indicate objects with a uniform Dirichlet boundary condition on all nodes.

 To avoid singularities in the optimization we add, to the objective function, a boundary smoothing term \eqref{eq:obj:smoothing} in all our shape optimization experiments, and a material regularization term \eqref{eq:obj:matsmoothing} to all our material optimization experiments.